 Foster parent volunteers provide: your time, a place in their home, and lots of love.

-- When HSCC receives animals who are not ready to be put up for adoption, we post help needed in our “Animal Foster Caregiver” Facebook page.
+- After your application has been vetted, and when you are an approved foster, when HSCC receives animals who are not ready to be placed up for adoption, we post help needed in our “Animal Foster Caregiver” Closed Facebook group page.
 If you cannot foster at the time we need help, no worries, there will be plenty of other opportunities to foster, so there is no pressure to take an animal.

 - Foster parents come to our shelter located in Waldorf, Maryland to pick up the foster animal to take home.
 At that time, volunteers receive information about the animal’s condition and needs.